xiix0/scam/README.md

-Your temporary financial embarrassment will be relieved in a surprising manner.
+Good news.
+Ten weeks from Friday will be a pretty good day.